hellofiveaday/five-a-day-frontend/README.md

 ### How styles.css works

 Think of `styles.css` as a **palette and design manual** for the website.
 It defines the colors, fonts, and visual effects used everywhere.
+It also controls (some) effects, layout, sizes and spaces, and everything that "looks".

 The file is organized into numbered sections with plain-language comments explaining each one.